 It is important to treat gum recession as otherwise it could eventually lead to tooth loss, and a gum graft we perform in Midtown Manhattan, NYC office can help restore lost tissues.

-Dr Rahmani is a nationally recognized as America’s Top Periodontist, one of the best periodontal specialists in the region.
+Dr Rahmani is a nationally recognized as America’s Top Periodontist, one of the best periodontist in the region.
 He is an award winning expert and contributor to a prominent media outlets.
-Dr. Rahmani provides a full range of periodontal procedures including gum graft to treat conditions as a result of periodontal disease.
+Dr. Rahmani provides a full range of periodontal procedures including gum graft to treat conditions as a result of moderate or severe periodontal disease.